iTwin/itwinjs-core/docs/learning/WriteABridge.md

 **Dynamic Schemas**

 Sometimes BIS domain schemas are not adequate to capture all the data in the authoring application.
-To avoid losing data, iTwin Connector may dynamically create application-specific schemas whose classes descend from the most appropriate BIS domain classes.
+To avoid losing data, an iTwin Connector may dynamically create application-specific schemas whose classes descend from the most appropriate BIS domain classes.

 As an iModel Connector always runs multiple times to keep an iModel synchronized, the schemas created by previous executions limit the schemas that can be used by subsequent executions.
 To provide consistency and enable concise changesets, the Connector adds to the previously-defined schemas (creating new schema versions).
-This follows the general schema update strategy defined in [Schema Versioning and Generations](https://github.com/imodeljs/imodeljs/blob/master/docs/bis/intro/schema-versioning-and-generations.md)
+This follows the general schema update strategy defined in [Schema Versioning and Generations](../bis/intro/schema-versioning-and-generations.md)

 The `DynamicSchema` custom attribute should be set on customer-specific application schemas.
 This custom attribute can be found in the standard schema `CoreCustomAttributes` and it enables iModelHub to programmatically detect dynamic schemas.
 Dynamic schemas require special handling since their name and version are typically duplicated between iModels from different work sets.